The Office of Human Concern provides programs that help with basic human needs such as heat, water, prescriptions, and

 - Senior services

 OHC also provides opportunities for seniors to congregate for meals, socialization, and exercise:

 OHC has seven senior centers:

 These centers serve up to 500 lunches each day.
 Four of our centers (Bentonville, Gravette, Berryville and Huntsville) have met the requirements for achieving the status of an Arkansas Senior Wellness Center.
 All seven of our Senior Centers have buses to bring seniors into the centers for social activities, lunch, and exercise programs.
 The buses will also take seniors to off-site activities, stores, pharmacies or other places they may need to go.
-OHC also delivers prepared meals to home bound seniors (Meals on Wheels).
-Each week, two meals are prepared and frozen for home bound seniors to have for the weekend, if needed.
+Meals on Wheels to homebound seniors is prepared and delivered through each of OHC’s senior center’s as well.